-13.1 Lustre Backups
+15.1 Lustre Backups

-Lustre provides file system backups at several levels.
+Lustre provides filesystem backups at several levels.

-13.1.1 Client Filesystem-level Backups
+15.1.1 Client Filesystem-level Backups

-It is possible to get a backup of Lustre file systems from a client (or many clients working parallel in different directories) with the help of user-level backup tools tar, cpio, amanda, and many other enterprise-level backup utilities.
+It is possible to get a backup of Lustre filesystems from a client (or many clients working parallel in different directories) with the help of user-level backup tools tar, cpio, amanda, and many other enterprise-level backup utilities.
 Using normal, file backup tools remains the easiest, recommended method to back up and restore data.

-However, due to the large size of most Lustre file systems, it is not always possible to get a complete backup.
-CFS recommends that you back up subsets of a file system.
+However, due to the large size of most Lustre filesystems, it is not always possible to get a complete backup.
+We recommend that you back up subsets of a filesystem.
 This includes subdirectories of the entire directory, filesets for a single user, files incremented by date, and so on.

-13.1.2 Performing Device-level Backups
+15.1.2 Performing Device-level Backups